 This quick and dirty, 30-second guide to Tomatoes should help you answer all those questions quickly, without having to sort through article after article.
 I’ve always wanted a quick cheat sheet like this, so hopefully you’ll find it useful too!

 Tomatoes are the best, easiest, and most delicious entry-level vegetable for the beginner homesteader to grow.
-If you’re just getting your thumbs green, check out my post: Gardening 101 for more basic information.

 A lot of people get started with tomatoes — they’re easy to grow in containers, low maintenance and incredibly rewarding with you see those lush green globes of goodness turn red.